suryakala1508/campaign-events/BUGS.md

 **What:**
  The sent,delivered,opened, and clicked counts could change between runs.

-**Why:** There are 8 workers procesing events at the same time.They were updating the sae campaign counters without any synchronization.
+**Why:** There are 8 workers procesing events at the same time.They were updating the see campaign counters without any synchronization.
 Because of this,some updates could be lost.

-**Fix:** I added a sync.utex to `CampaignStats` and used it while updating the counters in `apply()` The existing worker pool,channel, and WaitGroup were kept as tehy were.
+**Fix:** I added a sync.mutex to `CampaignStats` and used it while updating the counters in `apply()` The existing worker pool,channel, and WaitGroup were kept as they were.

 **Verified:** Ran `go run .events.jsonl` multiple times and got the same output every time.The output also matched `expected_output.txt`.